 5. Use plain language in all documentation

-Most business owners implicitly understand the importance of plain language when they're creating their websites or writing sales copy.
+Most business owners are aware of the importance of plain language, and take it into account when writing sales copy.
 They avoid jargon and get straight to the point.

 However, this practice sometimes falls by the wayside when it comes to more technical documentation like policies, terms of service, and contracts.

-Despite the prevalence of long-winded, complicated, and jargon-filled legal documents in our societies, it isn’t a requirement.
+Despite the prevalence of long-winded, complicated legal documents in our societies, it isn’t a requirement to write in a way most people won’t understand.
 In fact, many people see it as a major flaw.
-There are tons of Plain Language movements around the globe seeking to put an end to bureaucratic language in legal documentation once and for all.

 More reasonable client expectations

-Tip: For help improving the readability of your business documentation, check out: Five Steps to Plain Language.
+Tip: For help improving the readability of your business documentation, check out the Plain Language Workbook from the FCC.

 If you’re providing SEO services, you may already be using reporting tools like AgencyAnalytics to do rank tracking for your clients.
-Many of our sellers are showing these reports directly in their client panel.
+Many of our sellers are showing these reports directly in their client panel thanks to our integration.

 For example, with SPP clients can see the status of their order changing as it’s going through the production process.
 This results in fewer questions or concerns because clients are constantly in-the-know (as long as orders are completed within the agreed time frame).